 Depending on your preference, you can add latik and toasted coconut on top of sapin-sapin or serve it on the side.

-Who would think making sapin sapin is so easy.
+Who would think making sapin-sapin is so easy.
 Don’t be intimidated by the colored layers, I swear it is so very easy to make.

 When I made the purple layer, I almost screwed up.
 I have the neon purple gel but I wanted the traditional deep purple.
 I added blue thinking I would get that deep purple color – Nope!
 Black gel saved me.
 Now I know.

 Once it has fully cooled down that’s when I like it and I find it more tastier the following day.
 Enjoy!